opal/opal-jquery/README.md

 ## License

-RQuery is released under the MIT License
+opal-dom is released under the MIT License